CAR WRAP VS PAINT: 11 REASONS TO WRAP YOUR CARMAY 20, 2021| SpeedPro

 3. More Design Options

 Another area where quality vehicle wraps beat paint is the number of options they provide to buyers.
-When you purchase a vehicle off of the lot, it likely comes with limited color options.
-If none of these options appeal to you, you’re pretty much stuck picking a color you don’t love.
+When you purchase a vehicle from the lot, it likely comes with limited color options.
+If none of these options appeal to you, you’re stuck picking a color you don’t love.

 4. Higher Vehicle Resale Value